hakancelikdev/hakancelikdev.github.io/docs/python/django/README.md

----
-description: >-
-  Django Is A Web Application Framework For Python.
-It Is Designed To Prioritize Principles Of Reusability And Rapid Development.
----

 # Django

+> Django Is A Web Application Framework For Python.
+It Is Designed To Prioritize
+> Principles Of Reusability And Rapid Development.

 Python içeriklerini bitirdiğinize göre Django ile tanışabilirsiniz.